Saloon cars are sometimes overlooked in favour of SUVs and crossovers, but don’t rule them out until you’ve taken a closer look.

 You know you’re getting a quality vehicle when you buy a new Audi, and the Audi A4 saloon car is no exception.
 With a smooth engine, and low cabin noise, you’re guaranteed a relaxing ride in the Audi A4.

-The exterior is classic Audi styling but once you get inside you’ll really start to appreciate this car.
+The exterior is classic Audi styling and once you get inside you’ll really start to appreciate this car.
 The interior just oozes quality and luxury.
-You’ve got all the entertainment and navigation tools you could ever wish for, accessible by a touchscreen display.
+You’ve got all the entertainment and navigation tools you could ever wish for, accessible by a touchscreen display – a must have for any of the best saloon cars, especially if you’re likely to be making long journeys.

-If you need a car for business during the week, but want to get out and about with the kids at the weekend, this is a good choice.
+If you need a car for business during the week, but want to get out and about with the kids at the weekend, this is a good choice when thinking about which car to buy.
 There’s plenty of legroom in the passenger seats, and the boot is a pretty impressive 505 litres with seats up, and a whopping 1,510 litres with the rear seats down.
 You’ll be pushed to find another saloon with such a generous capacity.

 John’s Verdict 9/10